pkgpkr/Package-Picker/_sources/README.md.txt

 # Intro

 Package Picker is a recommendation platform for JavaScript packages.
 It uses machine learning to predict packages that are frequently used with the packages in your projects.
-Check it out at [pkgpkr.com](http://pkgpkr.com).
+Check it out at [pkgpkr.com](http://pkgpkr.com), or our [documentation site](https://pkgpkr.github.io/Package-Picker/).